vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 drink cow's urine, take food but no flesh, take 28 morsels and offer various flowers to the moon; this should be done for a year; at end donate a bedstead and golden images of Robini and the moon; should pray 'O Kr̥ṣṇa! just as Rohini does not go away, leaving you that are Soma, so let me not be separated from prosperity'; this confers beauty, health, long life and performer reaches candraloka; KKV 378-382 ( quoting Mat. ), HV II.
 175-179 ( same verses from Pad.
 V. 24.
 101–130); KKV and HV call it candrarohini śayana.
 Bhav.
 U. ( 206.
 1-30 ) also describes it just like

 Mat.
-Rohiṇidvādasi-on 11th of Sr. kr. people (male or female ) pre
+Rohiṇidvādaśi-on 11th of Sr. kr. people (male or female ) pre

-pare a mandala with cowdung near a tank or the like and draw a picture of the Moon and Rohiṇi and worship them, offer naivedya and give it to a brāhmaṇa, then enter reser voir of water and contemplate upon Candra and Rohini and while still in water eat one hundred pellets of powdered māṣa and five modakas with ghee, then coming out give dinner and clothes to a brāhmaṇa; this should be done
+pare a maṇḍala with cowdung near a tank or the like and draw a picture of the Moon and Rohiṇi and worship them, offer naivedya and give it to a brāhmaṇa, then enter reser voir of water and contemplate upon Candra and Rohini and while still in water eat one hundred pellets of powdered māṣa and five modakas with ghee, then coming out give dinner and clothes to a brāhmaṇa; this should be done

 every year; HV I. 1113-14 ( from Bhav, U.).
 Rohiṇivrata-A nakṣatravrata; one should establish a copper or